reTHINK-project/dev-java-hyperty/docs/specs/token-rating.md

 Config file with:

-* hyperty resource where to setup announcement handlers in case the data source is dynamic eg produced by the smart citizen
+* hyperty address where to setup an handler to process invitations in case the data source is dynamic eg produced by the smart citizen
 * the stream address to setup the handler in case the address is static e.g. when the stream is produced via the Smart IoT.
+* Wallet Manager Hyperty address.

 ### private addStreamHandler()